best-practice-and-impact/qa-of-code-guidance/book/index.md

 Left and right arrow keys can be used to move forwards and backwards thought the pages of the book.
 Tabbed content (including code example) can be focused using the tab key.
 Arrow keys are then used to focus the required tab option, where Enter can be used to select that option and display the associated content.

+Parts of this guidance which are not accessible include:
+* Our star rating for sections, which are not screen-reader friendly.

 ### Feedback and reporting accessibility problems